Cragser/Kevin-McCallister-is-Lost-in-Europe/README.md

 This structure is enforced by DTOs and `class-validator`.

-### Persistence
+### Persistence Strategy (In-Memory)

+For the purpose of this challenge, the API uses a simple **in-memory storage** strategy.
+A `Map` object within the `ItineraryService` holds all the sorted itineraries created during a single session.

+**What this means for you:**
+-   **No database setup required:** You don't need to install, configure, or seed a database to run the application.
+It works out of the box.
+-   **Data is volatile:** All data, including any sorted itineraries you create, will be **erased** every time the application stops or restarts.
+This is intentional for simplicity in this project.

-For this challenge, the sorted itineraries are stored in an in-memory map.
-In a production environment, this would be replaced with a persistent database like PostgreSQL, MongoDB, or Redis.
+In a production environment, this in-memory map would be replaced with a persistent database like PostgreSQL or MongoDB.

 ### Extensibility: Adding New Transit Types